 Whilst there is a healthy high mineral content in Malta tap water there are also the contaminants caused by the chlorination of Malta mains tap water that are unwanted and can have risk associated with them at high levels.

 The common contaminants in Malta tap water are these THM's, the by poducts of chlorination, microplastics, pharmaceuticals and nitrates.

 Filtered tap water - a healthy and sustainable alternative to bottled water

 Using an effective filter system on Malta mains tap water that leaves healthy minerals present in the drinking water but removes potentially harmful contaminants is a healthy and sustainable alternative.

-Customer review prove that the taste of filtered drinking water is great and the lack of reliance on bottled water for drinking water in Malta is greatly appreciated as it is far more convenient to turn on the tap and drink.
+Customer reviews prove that the taste of filtered drinking water is great and the lack of reliance on bottled water for drinking water in Malta is greatly appreciated as it is far more convenient to turn on the tap and drink.